Help To Buy Mortgage

 The example below is based on a £400K house in the Greater London area.

-You can repay the Help to Buy equity loan in minimum 10% payments.
-If you sell the property, the loan must be repaid.
+However, you can repay the Help to Buy equity loan in minimum 10% payments.
+Also, if you sell the property, the loan must be repaid.

 Help to Buy Mortgage guidelines 2021-2023